rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/acceptance-testing.md

 ### 1A - Place an order for a single product as an anonymous user

-1. Click on "Basic Reaction Product"
+1. Click on "Basic Demandroduct"
 2. Click "Add to Cart"
 3. Click on "Checkout Now"
 4. Click on "Continue As Guest"